This interview was initially released under my personal account in July 2019.

 DS: Let’s talk about privacy and blockchains.
 Do you think with all the protocol upgrades we mentioned that Bitcoin will be able to compete with Monero, Zcash, Grin or others?

-DS: Maybe similar question for Ethereum.
-Do you actually see some serious competition when it comes to smart contract platforms?
+DS: Maybe a similar question for Ethereum — do you actually see some serious competition when it comes to smart contract platforms?